A road trip for the active family

 On a clear summer day, we suggest that families with younger children consider an outing to Mosjøen’s town beach.
 But even little kids have been known to ascend most of the Helgeland Stairs on their own two feet.
 The beautiful stone stairs of 3000 steps that climb up Øyfjellet were built by Sherpa craftsmen from Nepal.

-Day 2: A cave adventure – or a visit to Trollvar Nature Park
+Day 2: A cave adventure

-We offer two options for the day.
-One of them is a guided cave excursion into Øyfjellgrotta.
+This day brings an under-earthly adventure: a guided cave excursion into Øyfjellgrotta.
 While the age limit is 5 years, all visitors should be in reasonably good shape, as the final stretch of the trail up to the cave is rather steep.
 Some of the narrowest sections of the cave require crawling, which may not suit those who suffer from claustrophobia.
 The guided hike and cave exploration takes about three hours.
 All necessary equipment is provided.
 This excursion may be booked at Naturlige Helgeland.

 Day 3: Grane and Hattfjelldal – family rafting and farm visit